 - “I have been told that…”: This should immediately set off alarm bells to anyone reading Goodall’s letter.
 Forget what comes after that – who has told her what she describes?
 As we have noted in the past, it’s crucial to know the starting assumptions of those engaging in a conversation, and the assumptions must be spelled out.
 In this case, it is no secret that Goodall has worked with The White Coat Waste (WCW) Project, a conservative-leaning animal rights organization devoted to the elimination of animal research (this starting position itself is dangerous, as described below).
 The WCW’s site itself states, “On the heels of WCW’s new lawsuit against the Food and Drug Administration (FDA)…Dr. Jane Goodall has joined WCW’s campaign to expose and end this wasteful project.”
 Put simply: Goodall appears to rely only on information provided to her by animal rights groups to make the case in her letter.

 - Factual inaccuracies: Probably because she appears to rely on the distorted information from WCW, Goodall’s letter is full of multiple inaccurate statements.
 One example is when she writes, “Not only is it extremely cruel to restrain the monkeys.”
-In reality, empirical evidence—that is data – show that restraint devices used in such studies do not cause severe stress to the animals, because they are slowly trained to be familiar with and calmly enter and remain in the restraint devices.
+In reality, empirical evidence—that is data – showing that restraint devices used in such studies may not cause severe stress to the animals, because they can be slowly trained to be familiar with and calmly enter and remain in the restraint devices.
 Despite her scientific background—which should result in knowing that evidence and citations matter—Goodall cites no evidence for her claim that restraint is “extremely cruel.”

 - Sweeping assumptions: At least two glaring assumptions stand out in Goodall’s brief letter.